Grimmgork/mclipd/readme.txt

 mclipd is synchronous in nature and processes requests one after the other.
 The goal is to keep all the clipped data in RAM.

+The application is implementing the PSGI interface and is run by HTTP::Server::PSGI.

 ## endpoints:

 GET    /       downloads the stored file.